-With the financial support of the Police Foundation, SSD was able to provide two college tours during the 2010-2011 school year, with additional tours planned for the coming school year.
-A total of 60 DCPS and charter school students participated in two college tours traveling to a total of seven different colleges.
-One group visited Coppin State University, Morgan State University, and Maryland Eastern Shore University, and another group toured Norfolk State University, Hampton University, North Carolina Central University, and St. Augustine University.
+With the financial support of the Police Foundation, SSD was able to provide four college tours during the 2011-2012 school year, with additional tours planned for the coming school year.
+A total of 58 DCPS and charter school students participated in four college tours traveling to a total of ten different colleges.
+Different groups visited Coppin State University, Morgan State University, Norfolk State University, Hampton University, North Carolina Central University, and St. Augustine University.
+Shorter visits were also made to local colleges: the University of the District of Columbia, American University, University of Maryland, Prince George's Community College, and Montgomery Community College.

-After the tours, students were provided with an opportunity to compete for laptop computers and a book bag.
+After the tours, students were provided with an opportunity to compete for book bags.
 Students competed by writing an essay explaining how attending college and earning a degree contributes to society, family, and self, and how they were motivating themselves to pursue college.
-Twenty laptops and book bags were provided to the writers of the winning essays.